khughezq/post-install-config/README.md

 </p>
 <p>
 6. To Add New Users we start in the Agent Panel, go to Users, and click on Add User.
-After we can see Karen in our User Directory.
+After, we can see Karen in our User Directory.
 </p>

 <p>